oOo0oOo/DrumMachine/README.md

 a little bit of noise.
 Generation was around 25x slower than real time on a GTX 1080.

 Next a simple sequencer script was used to render random samples into a beat.
-Every rendered beat contains no sample twice.
+Each rendered beat contains only unique samples.
 No further post-processing was applied (eq and compression would do wonders).

 To repeat: The neural network did not directly generate the output sample.